Windshield Molding: How to Replace It

 - Compatible windshield molding

-Step 1: You should start removing the trim or molding using a special windshield trim tool.
-Slide your trim tool under the windshield trim and move it until you locate a windshield clip.
-You should gently twist your trim tool to loosen the clip from its place.
-It is important that you work slowly in order to avoid damaging your windshield when loosening windshield clips.
+Step 1: Start removing the trim or molding using a special windshield trim tool.
+Slide your trim tool under the windshield trim and move it until you find a windshield clip.
+Gently twist your trim tool to loosen the clip.
+Work slowly to avoid damaging your windshield when loosening the clips.

 Step 4: If there are bits and pieces of molding stuck on your windshield, you'll need to scrape them off using a glass scraper or with a utility knife.
-Work slowly so you would avoid scratching the glass or nicking your vehicle's paint near the windshield.
+Work slowly to avoid scratching the glass or nicking your vehicle's paint near the windshield.

 Step 5: From here, you are ready to install some new windshield molding.
 Place one end of the new molding where your old one was held in place and push it firmly into the groove.